aws/aws-sdk-go/README.md

 AWS_SECRET_ACCESS_KEY=MY-SECRET-KEY
 ```

-## Using
+## Using the Go SDK

 To use a service in the SDK, create a service variable by calling the `New()`
 function.
-Once you have a service, you can call API operations which each
+Once you have a service client, you can call API operations which each
 return response data and a possible error.

 To list a set of instance IDs from EC2, you could run: